 For more information about your air travel to China, please visit All About Flights.

-No inoculation is mandatory for your China travel.
+Inoculation is not mandatory for your China travel.
 However, we remind you that traveling in China does require certain precautions.
 Most seasoned travelers get immunized for Hepatitis A&B and Tetanus.
 Note we are not in the position to tell you that you should or should not take certain inoculation.
 We, therefore, highly recommend that you consult your family doctor to verify your particular needs, or contact your local Travel Clinic for their professional advice.
 You can locate a Travel Clinic in your area by a Google search using keyword “Travel Clinic” or look at your local Yellow Pages.
 Some shots need to be taken well in advance.
 For the latest overseas travel health information, please contact the Center of Disease Control and Prevention (CDC) by visiting www.cdc.gov/travel or by calling toll-free 1-800-232-4636.

 Long-term travel overseas might cause tourists to develop stomach upset; a change in water, food, sleep habits and/or climate may all cause discomfort.
 Bring anti-diarrhea medications such as Imodium and Lomotil just in case.

 Internet access is available at almost all hotels on your China Spree travel itinerary.
 You can use the computers in the business center at your hotel for a fee.
 Internet access is usually charged by minute and may be expensive.
 Many hotels offer free internet access at your hotel room, so you may want to bring your own laptop, but some hotels do charge for that and it could be expensive (up to $15-18 per day).
 Wi-Fi is not commonly available in China hotels.
 Most hotels in China either do not have WiFi at all or only have WiFi in a public area.
 Usually you will not have access to WiFi from your hotel room.
-In order to use iPad or iPhone in your hotel room, you may buy a AirPort Express from Apple to convert the internet access from the cable modem to wireless.
+In order to use iPad or iPhone in your hotel room, you may buy an AirPort Express from Apple to convert the internet access from the cable modem to wireless.
 Your iPhone can roam to China but data roaming could be expensive.
 As a matter of fact, you will be very busy on your China Spree tour and you may not have much time to browse the internet.

 China Tour Guides

-We use double guiding system to ensure your maximum safety and convenience while you are in China.
 For a tour group with 10 travelers or more, a professional China Spree National Guide (a Chinese national) will be assigned to accompany the group throughout mainland China, supervising the work performed by local agencies and smoothing over any possible difficulties along the trip.

-Your National Guide is a licensed professional who gives you a personal care and is accessible 24 hours a day throughout your trip in mainland China (For tours in Hong Kong you only have a Hong Kong local guide).
-For your convenience, your National guide will give his/her cell phone to you at the beginning of your China tour.
+Your National Guide is a licensed professional who gives you personal care and is accessible 24 hours a day throughout your trip in mainland China (For tours in Hong Kong you only have a Hong Kong local guide).
+For your convenience, your National guide will give his/her cell phone number to you at the beginning of your China tour.